sighook/lwpp/README.md

-# Linux wifi pentest patches
+# Linux Wi-Fi Pentest Patches

 A collection of patches for vanilla linux kernel, useful for pentesters and security engineers.